Skip to content

 Dr. Yasir Sabri

-Chief of Insurance sector - Founder Al Hamraa insurance company
+Insurance sector - Founder Al Hamraa insurance company

 Iraq’s communications sector has seen notable progress in recent years, driven by widespread mobile phone adoption, internet expansion, and the rollout of 4G services.
 Major telecom providers are investing in network upgrades and digital infrastructure to meet rising demand for connectivity and data services.
 The sector is increasingly integrated into daily life and business operations, supporting everything from e-commerce to education.
 Continued efforts toward digital transformation are positioning communications as a cornerstone of Iraq’s modern economy.